 School funding will be facing even more challenging times in the future.
 The Texas school finance recapture system (Robin Hood) continues to put pressure on our District, with more than $36 million sent from CISD to the State each year.
 This annual stress, coupled with diminished state sales tax revenue, makes it more important than ever to help fund positions that we know are necessary to sustain the high-quality education that our children deserve.

 Where does my money go?

 CEF has a Memorandum of Understanding (MOU) with the District.
 CEF’s MOU with the Carroll ISD states that the District will administer grants, gifts, and donations in accordance with the Foundation’s requests and will provide an accounting to the Foundation evidencing the status of all such grants, gifts, and donations.
 Our donation to Carroll ISD goes into an account set up specifically for CEF.
-The funds in this account offset the salary payment from the Maintenance & Operations (M&O) expense account portion of the budget.
-85 percent of the M&O budget is dedicated to District staff positions.
+The funds in this account directly offset the salary payment for specific CEF Funded Teachers.
 The foundation is the only organization that provides support to the District to fund positions; PTOs and booster clubs provide material support to campuses, and the District’s school bond program covers capital improvements to the campuses.
 A detailed accounting of the District’s allocation of CEF funding can be requested by sending CISD an open records request.
-For more information on the district’s budget, please click here.
+For more information on the District’s budget, please click here.

 How much has CEF raised and distributed to CISD over the last five years?

 The total distributed from our fundraising efforts is$1,339,215 from 2015-2020.
 We’ve prepared a graphic to illustrate the past 10 years, separated into three time frames.

 The total distributed from our fundraising efforts is $1,999,215 from 2015-2021.
 We’ve prepared a graphic to illustrate the past 10 years, separated into three time frames.
 Click here to see that data.